 1. Works Across Different Devices

-One of the major features of Google Stadia is that it works across different devices, thus catering to games from different backgrounds.
+One of the major features of Google Stadia is that it works across different devices, thus catering to gamers from different backgrounds.
 The cloud-based gaming service works with Chromecast Ultra, Google Chrome Browser, as well as desktop and laptop computers, smartphones, and tablets.
 Because it has a feature for instantly switching an existing game from one device to another, it allows users to take their gaming experience anywhere.

 Remember that the service is based on cloud computing.
 All the heavy lifting from gaming is done by a remote computer or thick client server.
 Google explained that gamers have remote access to a custom AMD 2.7GHz x86 processor with 16GB RAM, up to 484GB/s transfer speed, and a GPU that has 10.7 teraflops of power.
 Because it is based on cloud computing, all hardware upgrades transpire remotely at the server-side.